-Louise Davis Broujos, formerly of Carlisle and now Highland Park in Pittsburgh, was born on May 1, 1927, in Bentleyville, PA, just outside of Pittsburgh, which is why she was the most fervent Steelers and Pitt sports fan you can imagine She attonded and Pitt sports fan you can imagine.
+was born on May 1, 1927, in Bentleyville, PA just outside of Pittsburgh, which is why she was the most fervent Steelers and Pitt sports fan you can imagine.
+She attended and Pitt sports fan you can imagine.
 She attended Bentleyville High School, where, to many people's surprise, she was a cheerleader.
-She attended California University for undergraduate degree and was most proud of her master's degree from the University of Pittsburgh.
-She met the love of her life, Colonel John H. Broujos (U.S. Marine Corps) at a debate match, where she was coaching Marine Corps) at a depate match, where she was coaching California's team and her future husband was coaching the team at Dickinson College.
+She attended California University for her undergraduate degree and was most proud of her master's degree from the University of Pittsburgh.
+She met the love of her life, Colonel John H. Broujos (U.S. Marine Corps) at a debate match, where she was coaching California's team and her future husband was coaching the team at Dickinson College.
 Truth be told, John's team won the debate but that was the last argument that he ever won with her.
 They settled in Carlisle, PA, where John had a law practice and eventually a seat in the PA House of Representatives.
-Most people know that if it was not for Louise passing out her chocolate chip cookies at campaign rallies the other gluy may have won the election.
+Most people know that if it was not for Louise passing out her chocolate chip cookies at campaign Louise was a lifelong educator, teaching